Mazin-Ibrahim/book-store/README.md

 - **Hexagonal Architecture:** Encourages clean code and scalability.
 - **Routing:** Built using the `chi` router.
 - **Database:** Data is stored in a PostgreSQL database.
-- **Containerization:** PostgreSQL runs in a Docker container for easy setup.
+- **Containerization:** PostgreSQL runs in a Docker container for easy setup

 `